Tsunami014/Blaze-Sudio/docs/README.md

 ---
-description: Blaze Sudios is a really cool application for making games/other apps with :) It's in progress tho.
+description: Blaze Sudios is a really cool application for making games/other apps with :) It has a ton of useful features anyone would find helpful!
 ---

 # HI!